xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | No |
 | Pre-amendment functionality retired? | No |

-Amendment `fixNFTokenRemint` would change the way NFT sequence numbers are constructed to prevent a situation where the same NFT could be minted more than once with the same sequence number, creating a possible collision scenario.
+Amendment <span class="code-snippet">fixNFTokenRemint</span> would change the way NFT sequence numbers are constructed to prevent a situation where the same NFT could be minted more than once with the same sequence number, creating a possible collision scenario.
 This amendment would change the construction of NFT sequence numbers to:

-- Create a new `AccountRoot` field, `FirstNFTSequence`, that stays constant over time.
+- Create a new <span class="code-snippet">AccountRoot</span> field, <span class="code-snippet">FirstNFTSequence</span>, that stays constant over time.
 This field is set to the current account sequence when the account issues its first NFT.
 Otherwise, it is not set.

-- Compute the sequence of a newly minted NFT as `FirstNFTSequence` + `MintedNFTokens` (after which, `MintedNFTokens` increments by 1).
+- Compute the sequence of a newly minted NFT as <span class="code-snippet">FirstNFTSequence</span> + <span class="code-snippet">MintedNFTokens</span> (after which, <span class="code-snippet">MintedNFTokens</span> increments by 1).

 The amendment also introduces a new account deletion restriction.
-An account can only be deleted if `FirstNFTSequence` + `MintedNFTokens` + 256 is less than the current ledger sequence (256 was chosen as a heuristic restriction for account deletion and already exists in the account deletion constraint).
+An account can only be deleted if <span class="code-snippet">FirstNFTSequence</span> + <span class="code-snippet">MintedNFTokens</span> + 256 is less than the current ledger sequence (256 was chosen as a heuristic restriction for account deletion and already exists in the account deletion constraint).
 Without this restriction, an NFT could still be re-minted under certain conditions.

 ## fixNonFungibleTokensV1_2